nordeck/matrix-neoboard/docs/adrs/adr005-data-structure-for-storing-whiteboards-in-matrix-rooms.md

 called out as such.
 The language in this section is value-neutral.
 It is simply describing facts. -->

-As described in [ADR002][adr002], the architecture of the whiteboard is multi layered.
+As described in [ADR002][adr002], the architecture of the whiteboard is multi-layered.
 One layer is the persistent storage layer, which is used to store the whiteboard into the room for long-term storage.
 The requirements for the persistent layer are: